rob-blackbourn/asyncio-upgradeable-streams/README.md

 with an extra optional boolean parameter `upgradeadble`.
 When this is set, the `writer` has a new method `upgrade` which can be called to upgrade the connection to TLS.

+This was tested using Python 3.9.7 on Ubuntu Linux 21.10.

 ## Issues

 The solution makes use of private variables in the python standard library which